skip to log on skip to main content

 An estate-planning lawyer will do most of the work, but other advisers have roles to play in effective estate planning.

-It’s important that financial advisers or accountants talk to each other, Barlow says.
-This way they can be on the same page about things like tax efficiency and non-estate assets.
+It’s important that financial advisers or accountants talk to each other to make sure their plans are all on the same page with regards to issues like tax efficiency and non-estate assets.

 Hawkins says even those with estate plans bedded down should consider reviewing them every two or three years to make sure the arrangements still apply – particularly those with complex instructions about how assets should be handled.